 However, if you are unable to run the setup file and complete the installation process, then you can follow the below method to install the updated version of the driver software with the help of the Device Manager.

 After Bluetooth peripheral device driver downloads, you can go to the Device manager to complete the installation process.
 Here are the required steps.

 - You can navigate to the Device Manager from the Control Panel.

 - After opening the Device Manager, you need to locate the “Other Devices” segment and expand it.

 - Right-click on the “Bluetooth Peripheral Device” entry and choose the “Update Driver” option from the context menu.

-- Next a pop-up will appear on the screen where you need to select the latter option of “Browse my computer for driver software.”
+- After that, a pop-up will appear on the screen where you need to select the latter option of “Browse my computer for driver software.”

 - As the new window opens, you need to click the option “Let me pick from a list of device drivers on my computer.”

-- Select Ports (COM & LPT) from the new list and then click Next.
+- Now, select Bluetooth Radios from the list of devices displayed on your screen, and then click Next.